ejy921/distributed-image-sender/docs/p2ptransfer.md

 ### Twins

-For the sake of the complexity level, we share encryption key outside of this program (through terminal) because secure secret key transfer requires advanced implementation.
+For the sake of complexity, we share encryption key outside of this program (through terminal) because secure secret key transfer requires advanced implementation like Public-key cryptography.
-When connected to network, the system asks for the pair's information.
+When connected to network, the system asks for the pair's information and shared private key.

+### Attacker (Optional)

+Behaves identical to Normal User.
+However, They try to decrypt the message by bruteforcing the key.
+They can either keep eavesdropping, or manipulate message furing transfer.